MarcinOrlowski/laravel-api-response-builder/docs/config.md

 # Configuration options #

- Available configuration options and its current default values:
+ Available configuration options and its current default values listed in alphabetical order.
+Please note, that in majority of use cases it should be perfectly sufficient to just use defaults and only tune the config when needed.

  * [classes](#classes)
  * [debug](#debug)